vineethkumarv/sv-wiki/Control-Flow.md

               11 : $display("Value of x = %0b" ,x);
               endcase

 In the above example, a case statement is used without the default statement.
-Default statement is used when none of the conditions is true.
-In this one of the conditions is true and it will print the value of x is '1'
+A default statement is used when none of the conditions is true.
+In this one of the conditions is true and it will print that the value of x as '1'
 In this example, if none of the case conditions is true or no default statement is not given then execution will exit the case block without doing anything

 **Flowchart:**